jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 built into the Spring container.

-Then our journey continues with the extensions built into Spring Data for VMware GemFire to simplify the development of VMware GemFire applications in a Spring context, using Spring’s powerful abstractions and highly consistent programming model.
+Then our journey continues with the extensions built into [spring-data-gemfire-name] to simplify the development of [vmware-gemfire-name] applications in a Spring context, using Spring’s powerful abstractions and highly consistent programming model.
 This part of the story was greatly enhanced in Spring Data Kay, with the [Annotation-based